ropensci/rtweet/paper.md

-their own Twitter API wrapper functions, the heavy-lifting done by ``rtweet`` to (a) streamline the building, authorizing, and sending of API requests, (b) wrangle deeply nested JSON data into tabular structures, and (c) provide convenience functions for for relevant and popular analytical techniques, make it a valuable contribution in the area of collecting and analyzing Twitter data.
+their own Twitter API wrapper functions, the heavy-lifting done by ``rtweet`` to (a) streamline the building, authorizing, and sending of API requests, (b) wrangle deeply nested JSON data into tabular structures, and (c) provide convenience functions for relevant and popular analytical techniques, make it a valuable contribution in the area of collecting and analyzing Twitter data.

 Although ``rtweet`` provides some coverage to user context-behaviors (e.g.,